Going Minimalist: Is it Toxic to Shop at Ikea?

 “Minimalism is a lifestyle that helps people question what things add value to their lives.
 By clearing the clutter from life’s path, we can all make room for the most important aspects of life: health, relationships, passion, growth, and contribution.”

 Is it a question of survival? if the answer to that is no, don’t worry, it doesn’t mean that you shouldn’t consider buying anything.
-It just mean that you should give it a thought in order to avoid the candles, napkins and tupperware purchase… the following questions will help you to do so.
+It just means that you should give it a thought in order to avoid the candles, napkins and Tupperware purchase… the following questions will help you to do so.